rxgq/vm-app/README.md

 # Allium

-A stack-based virtual machine that compiles into bytecode
+A stack-based virtual machine that compiles into bytecode and supports the creation of custom stack macro commands.

 <br/>